 Is better content the key factor in turning traffic into revenue?

 Content is the key factor in every scenario I can think of.
 A crawlable site and links to fuel Google’s interest in your site are all necessary – but at the end of the day, you certainly need content to influence search engines and customers.
+Good SEO content will draw new leads to your website.
+Providing resources to customers at different stages of the buying cycle will help you build trust with them and prospects alike, and turn more of your traffic into qualified leads.

 Can a company do SEO by itself?